Dockless hire bike parking bays consultation

 Proposals for new hire bike bays (Phase Four Consultation)

-From Autumn 2025, we will be contacting residents in advance of a consultation on Phase Four of the designated hire bike bay rollout.
+In late 2025, we will be contacting residents in advance of a consultation on Phase Four of the designated hire bike bay rollout.
 Sites included as part of Phase Four will be concentrated in the middle and north of the borough including Mildmay, Finsbury Park, Tufnell Park, and Tollington with some infill in the south of the borough where demand for hire bikes continues to be high.

+Updates will be made to this webpage, when available.
 Once the statutory consultation is underway, the 'Plans and Proposals' section on the right-hand side of this webpage will be updated with the next phase of proposed hire bike bay locations.

 If you have further questions, contact us at Environment@islington.gov.uk (or write to: Environment, 1 Cottage Road, London, N7 8TP).